 The municipality is the electricity services authority and is licensed to provide electricity reticulation in Marble Hall town.
 An Electrical Master plan was approved on 27/02/2018 that focus on the direct responsibilities of the Municipality as a licensed Distributor.
 A maintenance plan was developed and approved on 20/04/2018 providing guidelines for asset condition assessment.
 The Municipality have appointed ESKOM as the service provider in all the villages/residential areas as ESKOM was the owner of the distribution equipment and now holds the license for these areas.
 The Municipality is responsible for the installation and maintenance of all public lighting in the whole municipal area.
+The Public Lighting Plan was developed in 2018/2019 to assist the Municipality planning maintenance and extension of the public lighting services.
 All the villages in the Municipality have been electrified.
 The backlog is currently around 3%.
-In the Municipal license area the service level is 60A and in the ESKOM license area it is at least the basic level of 20A
+In the Municipal license area the service level is 60A and in the ESKOM license area it is at least the basic level of 20A.